Detection

 constructs a structured DetectionRequest DTO with the entity

-labels and the frame index (or range).
+labels and the frame indices.
 The model service

 dispatches the DTO through the DetectObjectsUseCase, which